Contrastive Explainable Clustering with Differential Privacy: Introduction

-Such questions fall within the area of Explainable AI, which is a rapidly growing and vast area of research~\cite{finkelstein2022explainable,sreedharan2020bridging,miller2019explanation,boggess2023explainable}.
-We focus on post-hoc explanations, especially contrastive explanations, e.g.,~\cite{miller2019explanation}, which address ``why P instead of Q?'' questions.
-Such methods have been used in many applications, including multi-agent systems, reinforcement learning, and contrastive analysis, e.g.,~\cite{boggess2023explainable,sreedharan2021using,madumal2020explainable,sreedharan2020bridging}.
-In the context of the clustering problems mentioned above, a possible explanation for a resident is the increase in the cost of the clustering if a center is placed close to the resident, compared to the cost of an optimal solution, which is relatively easy to compute.
-This increased cost reflects a trade-off, where optimizing for one resident's convenience could result in worse centroid positions for other residents, highlighting the complex decision-making process in clustering for fair resource distribution.
+Such questions fall within the area of Explainable AI, which is a rapidly growing and vast area of research~\cite{finkelstein2022explainable,sreedharan2020bridging,miller2019explanation,boggess2023explainable,schleibaum2024adesse}.
+We focus on post-hoc explanations, especially contrastive explanations, e.g.,~\cite{miller2019explanation,pozanco2022explaining}, which address ``why P instead of Q?'' questions.
+For example, in warehouse optimization, contrastive explanations clarify why a specific location was chosen as a distribution center, considering constraints like storage capacity or demand~\cite{zehtabi2024contrastive}.
+These methods are widely applied in multi-agent systems, reinforcement learning, and contrastive analysis~\cite{boggess2023explainable,boggess2022toward,sreedharan2021using,madumal2020explainable,sreedharan2020bridging}.
+In reinforcement learning, they explain actions by highlighting trade-offs, such as long-term rewards or risks~\cite{van2018contrastive}.